Customer Rate Cards

 1. Use Quantity Rates in Step 4

-2. In Step 2, enter the threshold in Pro-rata Weight field
+2. In Step 2, enter the threshold in the Pro-rata Weight field

 3. Click Update